LeonardoViotti/birdscraper/README.md

-# Web scraping bird pictures
+# Web scraping bird pictures and audio

+This repository contains code use to scrape image and audio recordings of birds.

+## Docker usage:

 First, to build the container from Dockerfile run: